zkdataprivacy/SectionSchool-Data_analsyis-project/README.md

 - **Presentation Slide:** [Link to the presentation summarizing findings](https://docs.google.com/presentation/d/1pwWMboAhIS0bcoQpzlMlG3Wk1osipW4GlpCftk0rHc4/edit?usp=sharing)

 ## Bonus:
-- You can find templates to add in the slide your own custom analysis.
+- You can find templates in the slide for your own custom analysis.